CLUB HISTORY

 Funds are distributed primarily to local organizations, concentrating on the Ledyard Schools.
 Other organizations supported by The Ledyard Rotary Club include, but are not limited to: Adopt A Highway, Easter Seals Rehabilitation Center, Family Service, Focus on Hunger (sponsored by Norwich Rotary), Habitat For Humanity of Southeastern Connecticut, Haitian Health Foundation (Dr. Jeremy Lowney), Ledyard Food Locker (Holiday Food Baskets), Ledyard High School Athletic Booster Club, Ledyard High School Drug and Alcohol Free Graduation Party, Ledyard High School Music Department, Ledyard Interchurch Emergency Fund, Ledyard Public Libraries, Ledyard Transport, Men Against Destruction, People To People, Regional Multi-Cultural Magnet School, Rotary Foundation (Paul Harris Fellow Awards), Rotary Youth Leadership Awards (Ledyard High School students), SIDS Network, Special Olympics (regional, state and international games including one year the games were held at Connecticut College in New London), Student Recognition Awards (Ledyard Middle School and Ledyard High School), Submarine Memorial Parade, and Three Rivers Family Program.

-The LEDYARD ROTARY CLUB also volunteers time as well as donating funds.
+The LEDYARD ROTARY CLUB also volunteers time and donates funds.
 Some of the activities our club members have donated their time to include: Adopt A Highway quarterly cleanup (Route 12, Gales Ferry), Erikson Property cleanup (Gales Ferry), Habitat For Humanity, Ledyard Fair, Ledyard Fair Grounds Gazebo Project, Ledyard High School Drug and Alcohol-Free Graduation Party (chaperones), and the Ledyard Memorial Day Parade.
 We have also changed the batteries in the smoke detectors in Ledyard's Senior Housing complex.
 At each weekly meeting, The LEDYARD ROTARY CLUB hosts a speaker program.
-Speakers have included club members and other Rotarians, politicians, students, educators, charitable groups both local and worldwide, Rotarians from foreign lands (Group Study Exchange), health organizations, storytellers, and sports figures (ie: Norwich Navigators) among others.
+Speakers have included club members and other Rotarians, politicians, students, educators, charitable groups both local and worldwide, Rotarians from foreign lands (Group Study Exchange), health organizations, storytellers, and sports figures (i.e., Norwich Navigators), among others.
 A club business meeting is held once a month as well.

 In 1999, LEDYARD ROTARY FOUNDATION, INC. was formed.
-Since that time, thousands of dollars have been raised by our Foundation and given directly back to our community.
+Since then, thousands of dollars have been raised by our Foundation and given directly back to our community.
 The Ledyard Rotary Foundation, Inc. is a non-profit, tax-exempt, 501 c(3) organization and an affiliate of the Ledyard Rotary Club.
 All gifts to the Foundation are tax-deductible, as allowed by IRS regulations.
-Dedicated to supporting programs that serve the local community and advancing the needs of Rotary International, the Foundation supports causes that enhance educational opportunities, improve quality of life, improve access to health care, address social problems, advance charitable giving, or provide emergency relief.
+Dedicated to supporting programs that serve the local community and advancing the needs of Rotary International, the Foundation supports causes that enhance educational opportunities, improves quality of life, access to health care, addresses social problems, advances charitable giving, or provides emergency relief.
 The Foundation exists primarily for the benefit of Ledyard and Gales Ferry residents but also supports regional, national, and international programs.
-The creation of this Foundation represented a major step forward in living up to the motto of Rotary which is "Service Above Self" Though a small club, we accomplish much and have a wonderful time doing it.
+The creation of this Foundation represented a major step forward in living up to the motto of Rotary, "Service Above Self."
+Though a small club, we accomplished a lot and had a wonderful time doing it.

 PAUL HARRIS FELLOWS:

-2021 Rich Burton, Larry Erhart, Ed Lynch, Ellen Swercewski
+2021 Rich Burton, Larry Erhart, Ed Lynch, Ellen Swercewski, Doug Chung

 2018 Terry Jones (2nd), Doug Chung (2nd), Stacie Chung